Aphlios/aphlios.github.io/README.md

 - Honour: Outstanding Graduate and Outstanding Student

 ### 2024.04 Publication
-- **Instance-aware Diversity Feature Generation for Unsupervised Person Re-Identification** *The Forth Auther, Displays*
+- **Instance-aware Diversity Feature Generation for Unsupervised Person Re-Identification** *The Forth Auther, Journal: Displays*

 ### 2023.02-2023.06 Graduation Project
 - Completed the project of "Design and implementation of human instance segmentation algorithm" and wrote the graduation thesis.